muiku/muiku.github.com/_posts/2012-03-10-how-to-use-html5-boilerplate-with-zend-framework.md

     wget --no-check-certificate https://github.com/muiku/h5bp-antbs-zendframework/tarball/zfint -O - | tar -xvz --strip 1

-What did we get? -- A new directory public/build/.
-Cd into it and command ant.
-After that H5BP build script will begin to run and comrepss your files, which are css/js/images etc. under public/ directory.
+What did we get? &ndash; A new directory public/build/.
+Cd into it and command `ant` - yes the build script needs [Apache Ant](http://ant.apache.org/) to be installed.
+After that H5BP build script will begin to run and compress your static assets, such as css, js, images etc., which are placed under public/ directory.
 If the build ends successfully you should have three new directories:

-- public/publish/ - this is your new public/
+- `public/publish/` &ndash; this is your new `public/`
-- public/intermediate/ - you can ignore this or remove it if you like
+- `public/intermediate/` &ndash; you can ignore this or remove it if you like
-- application/layouts/scripts/publish/ - the builded layout templates locate here
+- `application/layouts/scripts/publish/` &ndash; the builded layout templates locate here

 If you now check your development site in the browser you should not see anything new.
 All the CSS and JS are still as written.
-To make magic happen open the application.ini and tell ZF to look layouts from application/layouts/scripts/publish/ folder.
-Your application.ini should look something like this
+To make magic happen open the application.ini and tell ZF to look layouts from `application/layouts/scripts/publish/` folder.
+Your `application.ini` should look something like this

     [production]
     phpSettings.display_startup_errors = 0